New Hampshire Way contains affiliate links. If you make a purchase through these links, we will earn a commission at no extra cost to you. Thanks!

 Now, this is one thing we think the Conway Scenic Railroad could do better — the crowd was a bit unruly, there wasn’t enough room for everyone to line up, and the worker at the ticket counter was yelling at people for standing in the wrong spot.
 This may be due to it being peak foliage crowds, but the system could be improved.

 We got on board our coach class car — two people in each seat with an aisle in between.
-Most of the crowd appeared to be retirement-aged, which isn’t unusually on a weekday afternoon in New Hampshire in the fall!
+Most of the crowd appeared to be retirement-aged, which isn’t unusual on a weekday afternoon in New Hampshire in the fall!